In a recent podcast, Clifford Asness, who cofounded AQR Capital Management, mentioned three types of backtests, all quants should be aware of.

 1. A result of torturing the data

 We have talked about torturing data numerous times in this blog.
-Nowadays, this is the easiest thing to do with machine learning and genetic programming.
+Nowadays, this is the easiest thing to do with machine learning.
 These otherwise profitable backtests are noise with high probability (Type-I errors), even if validation or cross-validation schemes are used.
 The main reason for that is not only the reuse of data but also selection bias: after testing thousands or even millions of strategies, directly or indirectly, a few of them will look good even out-of-sample.
 See this article for more details.

 More importantly, and even paradoxically, quants usually think that by trying harder with backtesting they have a chance of finding something profitable.
 In reality, it is exactly the opposite of what they expect that happens: as the number of backtest trials increases, the probability of finding a spurious strategy goes to 1.
 See this article for more details.